paulskirk53/Observatory-wiki/H814C Camera and Log.md

 The spreadsheet [here](https://docs.google.com/spreadsheets/u/0/d/1v8Hg5aNnxRuQZh3xVUaXHrOCD4nP9vMGMGENeRVEr9M/edit) shows how many physical coarse knob turns out this relates to, in case this information is useful in future - 7.7 turns out from the fully screwed in position.

 Notes

 1. that the house image can easily be seen 800 steps either side of focus - it’s not difficult to find focus in daytime.

 2. the exposure time of 0.001 seconds IS critical, anything longer causes white out and the pulsar dome shutter needs to be only one third open on a cloudy day to get an image.

 ## Camera connection problems log

 ### Problems with the camera.

 The camera has been plagued with problems which manifest as pure black images - most of the time.
 So If I’m taking images of the black sky, there will be a mix of black and white (stars).
 If you’re not in focus you won’t see the stars and I’ve virtually gone mad trying.

 Progress - So on 21st May, I found that images I had taken at 8 second exposure times just after sunset (9.30pm 21st May) were in focus around 17000 microtouch scale.
 Then they went black and only a computer restart allowed images to be taken again.

 The lodestar also had a problem running from the 814C hub - error polling camera.

 August 18th 2023

 1. MPPT controller disconnected from the battery at the breaker.
 As it might be introducing RF noise (amateur radio article)
 2. Battery voltage measured as 12.5 V
 3. The hub USB3 cable was connected into the front blue USB socket on the NUC.
 Hub was powered after the NUC boot.
 4. Monitor program connected on COM3 and used to provide power to the camera/ rotator

-5. Rotator allowed to home
+5. rotator allowed to home
 6. Run SGP and Connected all kit - Sitech, focuser, Rotator, dome, camera
 7. Took images of rhossili down on a 0.001 sec exposure, focus position 17000 as before.
 8. Cycled power three times to all kit and repeated the above without any error
 9. Next step - repeat the above for a week